A history of the highly-respected CINELLI CINO & C. company.

 Handlebar end caps made of soft plastic are introduced.
 Installed over the bar end and under the tape, they are a decorative cover for the traditional cork inserted flush in the end of the bar.

-Bivalent hubs (patented by Petrosemolo and Rimedio) are introduced; first version is "3-piece" style with steel barrel and alloy flanges.
+Bivalent hubs (patented by Petrosemolo and Rimedio) are introduced; first version is "3-piece" style with steel barrel and alloy flanges with threaded-on steel ring with splines.

 The Japanese Olympic Committee outfits the entire Japanese track cycling team with Cinelli Pistas and tandem Pistas for the 1964 Tokyo Olympics.

 Campagnolo Sport derailleur spring anchor-hole no longer appears in rear dropout.

 Mod.
 S.C. bottom bracket shell oil port and drain hole discontinued (some S.C.s with drain hole, but without oil port).

 Frames are no longer supplied with chrome Cinelli "Supercorsa" headset and chrome Cinelli bottom bracket (track bike supplied with clip-style headset).

 Campagnolo dropout loses the "boss" for the Sport derailleur spring hole.

-Bivalent hub with one piece alloy shell (second version) is produced around 1967-68 in a limited run of one or two years.
+Bivalent hub with one-piece alloy shell (second version) with threaded-on steel cap with splines instead of threaded-on steel ring with spines is produced around 1967-68 in a limited run of one or two years.
 In a 1986 Cino Cinelli interview by David Herlihy, Cino states that the hubs were made for Cinelli by Campagnolo and the special splined-body freewheel by Regina and were mostly sold to Americans in the late 1960s.

 Three holes in the tops of lugs start to appear on some frames.
 Brake bridge lowered to accommodate the new Campagnolo Record brakes.